rizo/elements/README.md

 ## Installation

-Proto can be installed with `opam`:
+Elements can be installed with `opam`:

-    opam install proto
+    opam install elements

 If you don't use `opam` consult the [`opam`](opam) file for build instructions.